Knowledge test

 • Communication skills assessment

-The assessment consists of a 20-minute exercise, taken by telephone from our offices, during which candidates will be tested on various aspects of their speaking and listening ability.
-The assessment is provided by a specialist education and testing company, and consists of five sections:
+The assessment consists of a 20-minute exercise, taken on a smartphone from our offices.
+Candidates will be tested on various aspects of their speaking and listening ability.
+They will receive instructions on how to download the app and can practise in advance.

 2. Repeating back sentences that are read to you over the phone